barrust/c-utils/README.md

 ##### Unit tests

 Unit tests are provided using the [minunit](https://github.com/siu/minunit) library.
 Each function is, **hopefully**, fully covered.
-Any help in getting as close to 100% coverage would be great!
+Any help in getting as close to 100% coverage would be much appreciated!

-To run the unittest suite, simply compile the test files using the provided `Makefile` with the command `make`.
-Then you can execute the tests using `./dist/bitarray`, `./dist/strlib`, `./dist/fileutils`, or `./dist/timing` executables.
+To run the unittest suite, simply compile the test files using the provided `Makefile` with the command `make test`.
+Then you can execute the tests using the executables `./dist/bitarray`, `./dist/strlib`, `./dist/fileutils`, `./dist/graph`, or `./dist/timing`.

 #### Issues

-If an unexpected outcome occurs, please submit an issue with a ***minimal code example*** that encapsulates the error.
+If an unexpected outcome occurs, please submit an issue on github.
+Please also provide a ***minimal code example*** that encapsulates the error.

-A great issue would provide the following:
+A great [issue](https://github.com/barrust/c-utils/issues) would provide the following:
-> s_remove_unwanted_chars does shows duplicate entries after removal.
+> s_remove_unwanted_chars shows duplicate entries after removal.
 > ``` c
 > char* test[] = "This is a test";
 > // expect "Ths s a es"
 > // get "Ths s a esest"
-> // Notice the extra `est`; likely due to not erasing
+> // Notice the extra `est`; likely due to not erasing the trailing chars
 > s_remove_unwanted_chars(test, "ti");
 > ```